 Six wings suggest remarkable powers and the number 6 symbolizes mankind.
 Their wings were like flames of fire constantly flying in the presence of God!
 They stood above the throne.
 Two wings covered their face because they dared not gaze directly at God's glory; and two wings covered their feet acknowledging their lowliness.
-Even a seraphim must hide his face from the face of God.
+Even Seraphim must hide his face from the face of God.
 And with two wings they flew praising the One on the throne.

-6:3 "And one cried unto another, and said, Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory."
-The seraphs were speaking one to aother in praise unto the Lord of hosts.
-We don't know how many Seraphims there were, but they kept praise and worship going on and on, declaring "Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory."
-Holy repeated three times emphasizes the Trinity (Father, Son, and Holy Ghost-the 3 are one) being equally holy as the Lord of hosts.
+6:3 And one cried unto another, and said, Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory.
+The seraphs were speaking one to another in praise unto the Lord of hosts.
+We don't know how many Seraphim there were, but they kept praise and worship going on and on, declaring "Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory."
+"Holy" repeated three times emphasizes the Trinity (Father, Son, and Holy Ghost-the 3 are One) being equally holy as the "Lord of hosts."
 "The Lord of hosts, he is the King of glory!"
 The term conveys the concept of a glorious King in all His splendor who leads the armies of heaven in triumph.
-And here Isaiah is brought into this vision in the presence of the Holy One; into the presence of the Living God Himself; the throne of God high and lifted up!
-Holy means that God is morally Perfect; He is set apart-set apart from all creation; His throne is holy; His presence is holy.
+And here Isaiah is brought into this vision in the presence of the Holy One; into the presence of the Living God Himself; before the throne of God high and lifted up!
+"Holy" means that God is morally Perfect; He is set apart-set apart from all creation; His throne is holy; His presence is holy.
 Everything about Him is holy!
 All things set apart for His purpose is holy.
 We can see in creation that the whole earth is distinctly full of God's amazing glory!
 The fullness of His glory was seen!

-6:4 "And the posts of the door moved at the voice of him that cried, and the house was filled with smoke."
+6:4 And the posts of the door moved at the voice of him that cried, and the house was filled with smoke.
 The expression of His glory was seen!
-The shaking-"the post and the door moved at the voice of him that cried."
-All including the smoke symbolizes God's holiness and glory (Ex.19:16-20; Rev.15:8).
-The covering of His glory seen in the house (the temple) was filled with smoke.
+There was shaking-"the post and the door moved at the voice of him that cried."
+There was smoke which symbolized God's holiness and glory (Ex.19:16-20; Rev.15:8) covering the house (Temple).
 Wow!
 What a scene of the Lord's presence Isaiah was able to glimpse into.

-Isaiah 6:5-7 Isaiah's Reaction A VISION OF HIMSELF
+II.
+THE CLEANSING Isaiah 6:5-7